-Intangible assets purchased from others for use in research and development activities and that have alternative future uses (in research and development projects or otherwise) are capitalized in accordance with ASC Topic 350, Intangibles - Goodwill and Other and those that have no alternative future uses (in research and development projects or otherwise) and therefore no separate economic value are research and development costs expensed as incurred.
-Amortization of intangibles used in research and development activities is a research and development cost.
+Intangible assets purchased from others for use in research and development activities and that have alternative future uses (in research and development projects or otherwise) are capitalized in accordance with ASC Topic 350, Intangibles - Goodwill and Other.
+Those that have no alternative future uses (in research and development projects or otherwise) and therefore no separate economic value are considered research and development costs and are expensed as incurred.
+Amortization of intangibles used in research and development costs.